cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 through the removed extra hop for replies, in particular, when TCP is the main transport for workloads.

-The mode setting ``nodePort.mode`` allows to control the behavior through the options ``dsr``, ``snat`` and ``hybrid``.
+The mode setting ``loadBalancer.mode`` allows to control the behavior through the options ``dsr``, ``snat`` and ``hybrid``.
 By default the ``snat`` mode is used in the agent.